Codecademy/docs/content/dart/concepts/map/terms/clear/clear.md

 ---
 Title: '.clear()'
-Description: 'Removes all elements from the map.'
+Description: 'Removes all the elements from a map.'
 Subjects:
   - 'Computer Science'
   - 'Mobile Development'
-  - 'Code Foundations'
 Tags:
   - 'Dart'
-  - 'Arithmetic'
   - 'Map'
+  - 'Elements'
 CatalogContent:
   - 'learn-dart'
   - 'paths/computer-science'
 ---

-The **`.clear()`** method in Dart allows you to remove all key-value pairs from the map effectively making it empty.
-This method is useful when you want to reset or clear the contents of a map.
+The **`.clear()`** method in Dart is used to remove all the key-value pairs from a map, effectively making it empty.
+This method is useful when there is a need to remove all the elements from a map.
+Even if a map doesn't have any key-value pairs, the method will not throw any error.

 ## Syntax